sandersades/sandersades/README.md

 - 👋 Hi, I’m @sandersades. my name is Sander, im 20 y o.
-Russian
+Russian.
+And i`m not good in english
 - 👀 I’m interested in music, anime, movies and sport
 - 🌱 I’m currently learning c#
 - 💞️ I’m looking to collaborate on c# learning maybe